Sobaja-Swap/scw-contracts/README.md

 MultiSend functionality but reverts if a transaction tries to do delegatecall

 #### VerifyingSingletonPaymaster.sol (74 sloc)
  A paymaster uses an external service to decide whether to pay for the UserOp.
 The paymaster trusts an external signer to sign the transaction.
 The calling user must pass the UserOp to that external signer first, which performs whatever off-chain verification before signing the UserOp.
-Singleton Paymaster is biconomy Paymaster which can be used by all the Dapps and manages gas accounting for their corresponding paymasterId.
+Singleton Paymaster is Paymaster which can be used by all the Dapps and manages gas accounting for their corresponding paymasterId.

  #### PaymasterHelpers.sol ()
  Library useful for decoding paymaster data and context